AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/understanding-send-options.md

 ---
 # Understanding Send Options {#understanding-send-options}

-When you are creating a Campaign, you have several options on how your email steps get created in Sales Connect.
+When you are creating a Campaign, you have several options on how your email steps get created in [!DNL Sales Connect].
 And, depending on where your email falls in your Campaign, your options also differ.

 If it's your first step and the first day in your Campaign, you will have the following options: